Sales in real estate can be an intimidating and scary situation.

 It means that a real estate sales script won’t prepare you appropriately for any eventuality that could arise.

-Maybe at some point in the future, you could, though.
+In the future, you could, though.

 It would also require that it detects and analyzes the prospect’s personality type by the phone number stored in the database and the prospect’s voice.

-Maybe it could also use big data and learn further things essential for the sales conversation with the prospect.
+It could also use big data and learn further things essential for the sales conversation with the prospect.

 In that case, it could pull behavioral data from past prospects’ interactions (e.g., social media, Zoom conversations, etc.).

-Based on the personality type and category the A.I. puts the prospect in, the sales goals, and the live behavior on the call, it can then dynamically create the right script answers, behaviors, and questions for you.
+Based on the personality type and category the A.I. puts the prospect in, the sales goals, and the live behavior on the call, it can dynamically create the right script answers, behaviors, and questions for you.

 Your real estate sales script would be pretty immense to cover all scenarios.